Tressa Bush Leads 2025 Tennessee Maneuvers Remembered on May 3, 2025

 As one of the nation’s most significant historical reenactments, the event will feature interactive displays, expert talks, and live demonstrations of mock military operations, giving visitors a firsthand look at how these maneuvers helped shape America’s wartime success.

 “The Tennessee Maneuvers were a defining chapter in our history.
-Of the 95 Army divisions that were mobilized during WWII, 25 of them trained right here in Middle Tennessee.” said Tressa Bush, founder of SCHTS.
-“This event isn’t just about honoring the past - it’s about making history come alive for future generations.
+Of the 91 Army divisions mobilized during WWII, 25 trained right here in Middle Tennessee,” said Tressa Bush, founder of SCHTS.
+“This event isn’t just about honoring the past - making history come alive for future generations.
 We want visitors to step into the boots of those soldiers and experience the stories that unfolded right here in our backyards.”

 The Tennessee Maneuvers, designed to test and prepare U.S. Army forces for combat, brought tanks, jeeps, and thousands of troops into local towns and farms.
 Civilians both welcomed and endured the disruption, offering home-cooked meals to soldiers while witnessing the economic and social impact of wartime training.
 The upcoming event will highlight these local stories and encourage historical tourism efforts that keep Tennessee’s military heritage alive.